LiorItzhak/IntroComputerVisionCourseProject/README.md

 #### Extracting Image Location In Space From The Features (Features Vector)

-As I have shown, the siamese newtwork successfully handle datasets that its nerver seen before, therefore we can assume that the network has been learned featuers that can sperate the data into
+As I have shown, the Siamese-Network successfully handle datasets that it has never seen before.
+Therefore we can assume that the network has been learned features that can sperate the data.

-because the 2 siamise inner models (same model but uses twice) have a L1 distance layer after thair outputs the network is forced to give evrey one of the features that clustering the classes a neuron at the output of the inner model, using this outputs's vector we can locate the input's image at the features space map
+Because the two siamese inner models (same model but uses twice) have an L1 distance layer after thair outputs, the internal model is forced to generate output vector of the features that clustering the classes.
+By using these outputs' vector, we can locate the input's image at the features space map.

 ```python